About r/personalfinance

 The community at a glance

-Roughly 559K members have joined in the past year.
-Popular discussion topics include Finance, Struggling, and Savings.
+Roughly 518K members have joined in the past year.
+Popular discussion topics include Struggling, Finance, and Financially.
 Common discussion themes are Advice Requests and Money Talk.
 Product recommendations often mention high yield savings account, credit card, and financial advisor.

 Community Features